Jaya435/cnn_inria/README.md

 # A Simple Convolutional Neural Network

 This project will help the user install the prerequisites neccessary to install a working CNN on their machine.
 The CNN here has been built using pytorch and the correct version is needed to ensure it works correctly.
+The CNN has been optimised for a binary classifcation, where the ground truth raster represents a max pixel value for your feature of interest.

+This work has made use of the resources provided by the Edinburgh Compute and Data Facility (ECDF) (http://www.ecdf.ed.ac.uk/).
+The shell scripts contained within the bash directory have been created to submit jobs to the SGE engine.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.